hendersonreed/hendersonreed.github.io/src/index.md

 * hand tool woodworking
 * the beauty of the weird and whimsical web

-I, together with a few friends, contribute to [Terra](https://terra.finzdani.net), a web directory we curate.
+I, together with a few friends, contribute to [Terra](https://terra.finzdani.net).

 Check out some of the [music I like](/pages/music.html)